dlredden/rlse/README.md

 ## Usage

 Rlse makes it easy to conditionally enable features based on your configuration.
-Use the is_enabled function to check whether a feature is active in a given environment.
+Use the `isFeatureEnabled()` function to check whether a feature is active in a given environment.

-**Example:**
+**Server Example:**

 ```javascript
 import { isFeatureEnabled } from "rlse";